devers234/CS499ePortfolio/README.md

 ## Software Design and Engineering Enhancement

 The artifact I selected for this milestone is an Android-based inventory app from the course CS360: Mobile Architecture and Design.
-This application allows users to create and manage their inventory of collectible cards like Magic the Gathering cards.
-Users can add items, remove items, specify quantities using a local SQLite database.
+This application allows users to create and manage their inventory of collectible cards like Magic: The Gathering cards.
+Users can add items, remove items, and specify quantities using a local SQLite database.
 The original version of the application supported basic inventory functionality like item names and quantities.
 This artifact was selected because it provides a strong foundation in software design and engineering principles like object-oriented design, database integration, input validation and user interface improvements.
 	This artifact was selected because it had good base code that I knew I could improve and enhance.
 The original version lacked depth in terms of input validation and data richness.
 This first enhancement focused on expanding the application’s data model and improving the overall software design.
 These improvements were made,
 •	Added two new attribute (condition and willingToTrade) to the item model
 •	Updated the database schema to support new attributes